 Danielle BluntSystems Hustler + Social Engineering

 Danielle Blunt (she/her) is a NYC-based Dominatrix, a full-spectrum doula and sex worker rights activist.
-She studies power dynamics through kinesthetic modalities and researches the intersection of public health, sex work and equitable access to tech.
-Currently she is getting her Masters in public health.
+She has her Masters in Public Health and researches the intersection of public health, sex work and equitable access to tech.
+She served as the former care coordinator to Persist Health Project.
+She is currently working on Hacking//Hustling's ongoing study on the effects of FOSTA-SESTA.
 She enjoys watching her community thrive and making men cry.